 Thus, when investments perform well, both investors and EquityMultiple earn more.

 There are certain expenses associated with investment administration, including annual tax preparation, entity formation and annual filings.
-EquityMultiple charges an annual per investment amount of 0.05%.
+This fee is split between all investors, and typically ranges from $30-$70 per investor annually.

 In addition to the investors fees and expenses described above, EquityMultiple earns upfront origination or placement fees.

-These fees vary from project to project, and are treated as expenses of the transaction.
-Placement fees are paid to Growth Capital Services, the registered broker-dealer.
+These are typically paid by the Sponsor/Borrower from the proceeds of the investment and are treated as expenses of the transaction.
 These fees compensate EquityMultiple for the work involved with sourcing, screening and structuring investments, as well as finding investors to participate.

 In the event of default, extension or other special circumstances, certain fees and charges payable by a borrower or sponsor will be shared among EquityMultiple and investors, as these situations involve increased servicing duties on the part of EquityMultiple.